Ear Infections

 Treatment

-If necessary the orthodontist will provide palatal expansion and orthodontic treatment in conjunction with retraining the tongue to be a natural retainer for the new palatal shape.
-They also work together to cease the elimination of oral habits that could cause orthoodontic relapse.
-Further referrals for an allergist and ENT may be also needed to address the causes of insufficient nasal breathing.
+Myofunctional therapists work to retrain the tongue back to its primitive swallowing pattern.
+They also aim to cease the elimination of oral habits that could cause sinus and ear infections.
+Referrals to an ENT may be also needed to address the causes of insufficient nasal breathing.

 Note the close proximity of the nasopharynx and the Eustachian tube